 It’s totally normal to think about sex, but it’s very important to consider whether or not you’re prepared to have sex.
-It’s helpful to have a trusted adult that you can talk to about you’re your Amoskeag Health provider can be that person.
+No matter what, it’s helpful to have a trusted adult that you can talk to, and your Amoskeag Health provider can be that person.
 In the meantime, these resources can help you learn a little bit more about your body and what might happen when you have sex.

 SEXUALLY TRANSMITTED INFECTIONS & DISEASES (STIs & STDs)

 WHAT IS THE DIFFERENCE BETWEEN STIs & STDs?

 STIs (sexually transmitted infections) and STDs (sexually transmitted diseases) are basically the same thing!
 So, why do people sometimes say “infection” instead of “disease”?
 The word “disease” can make people think of a visual problem, but a lot of STDs don’t have any signs or symptoms – they’re an infection that you might not see.
 That’s why it’s so important to get screened if you are sexually active.
 That way, your doctor can help you if you need it.

 STDs are caused by bacteria, viruses, and even tiny insects!
 You can get a STD by having sexual contact with someone who has one.
 Sexual contact can mean intercourse or putting your mouth, hands, or genitals on someone else’s genitals.
 Remember, even if they can’t get pregnant, women who have sex with women are also at risk for STDs.

 WHAT HAPPENS IF I GET A STD?